Catch us live at the Student Project Orientation on 21st of November.(Link to be shared soon)

 For any queries please feel free to contact:

-Email your design/case study to email@example.com.
+Email your answers and videos to email@example.com.
 Kindly attach a copy of your resumé to the email as well.